Who was Melchizedek?

 We believe that “without father or mother or genealogy” means that Melchizedek did not inherit his priesthood from his parents and that he had no children.
 No record was made as to when his priesthood began, nor was there any provision made for a successor.
 “Has neither beginning of days nor end of life” we believe means that the priesthood had no beginning and no ending.

-Therefore, rather than speculate or theorize as to who Melchizedek actually was, we would prefer to concentrate on what Melchizedek in type represents.
 In Psalm 110:4, David says prophetically, “The LORD hath sworn, and will not repent, Thou art a priest for ever after the order of Melchizedek.”

 Who is the priest forever after the order of Melchizedek?
 We believe he is Jesus (the Messiah) as Head of the completed heavenly Body of Christ, composed of his faithful followers.